|

 represent the extremes and average condition of what we found and what you

-could expect By possible luck, at the same time as working on this engine
+By possible luck, at the same time as working on this engine

 we started work on a Morgan +8 which was going through a stage 3 upgrade, its